 Mrs. Enneking was born and raised in western Washington.
 She moved to Idaho in 2012 where she met her husband.
-She has 3 daughters.
+She has 3 daughters and 1 son.
 She has attended Lewis-Clark State College and Western Governor’s University.
 She and her family enjoy horseback riding, pack trips, hunting, camping, and swimming.

 “After originally thinking that we would solely homeschool our children we looked into St. John Bosco Academy and quickly fell in love.
 Our oldest daughter has been a student at SJB since her first year of preschool in 2016.”
 Mrs. Enneking began working at St. John Bosco Academy in 2018.